 You will need to have access to a device that can record you and your speeches.
 You can use a cell phone, laptop or any other device that can record video.
 Be sure to have 4 or 5 people in your audience.
 You will need to pan the audience prior to starting your speech and at the end.
-Once you have recorded the video you will need to compress your speech prior to uploading to McGraw-Hill's Connect.
-Minimum Student Technical Skills
+Once you have recorded the video you will need to upload your speeches to the website.
+Please contact me or other technical assistance if you cannot complete this step.